 A Stage 1 Archaeological Assessment was completed as part of the TPAP and lands retaining archaeological potential were identified.
 As part of the TPAP, a Stage 2 Archaeological Assessment, including test pit and pedestrian surveys, was conducted by a licensed archaeologist on lands retaining archaeological potential (where permission to enter could be secured) to identify any sites/lands requiring further assessment (i.e. Stage 3 or Stage 4 Site Specific Archaeological Assessment).
 Any Stage 2 work not completed during the TPAP will be completed prior to construction.
+In addition, one previously registered archaeological site (AkGv-121) and one site identified during the Stage 2 assessment (AkGv-350) have been identified that will be impacted by the runningway and will require Stage 3 Site Specific Archaeological Assessment prior to construction.
 The 407 Transitway will be cleared of all archaeological concerns prior to construction.
 During construction, it may be necessary to monitor deep excavations, by a licensed archaeologist.
 If, during construction, archaeological resources are discovered, the site will be protected from further disturbance until a licensed archaeologist has completed an investigation, implementing any necessary mitigation measures.